Make the ultimate defensive play

 The risk of dying from breast cancer dropped by over 40% in women who had a screening mammogram.

-- If you’re at average risk for breast cancer, screening is recommended even if you’re not showing symptoms∗
+- According to the American Cancer Society, if you’re at average risk for breast cancer, screening is recommended even if you’re not showing signs or symptoms*

 - If you’re a woman between 40-44 years old, you have the option to start screening with a mammogram every year